SimoneReale/COVID-SIMULATION-NEO4J/README.md

 The project has been developed by:

-Reale Simone
-Somaschini Marco
-Shalby Hazem
-Urso Giuseppe
-Vitobello Andrea
+Reale Simone, Somaschini Marco, Shalby Hazem, Urso Giuseppe, Vitobello Andrea

 The project has an official GitHub repository, available at this link: https://github.com/SimoneReale/Delivery1_SMBUD